 The prototypical family car of the 21st century

-If you need three rows of seats but don't want a big, thirsty full-size SUV, and you're not ready to succumb to the utter domestication of a minivan, welcome to the midsize SUV market.
-Midsize SUVs aren't as roomy as either of their two closest alternatives, but they're better suited for foul-weather driving than minivans -- thanks to higher ground clearance and widely available all-wheel drive -- and they're more efficient and more manageable than full-size SUVs.
+If you need a vehicle with a spacious interior but don’t want a big, thirsty full-size SUV, and you’re not ready to succumb to the utter domestication of a minivan, welcome to the three-row midsize SUV market.

-With no fewer than 13 solid options vying for your family dollar, this Buyer's Guide is the best place to begin the journey of choosing the right one.
+With 20 solid options vying for your family dollar, this Buyer’s Guide is designed to point you in the right direction.

 The Best Buy?

 The first SUVs were built like trucks, with body-on-frame construction.
 But car-like unibody construction offers better fuel efficiency, ride and handling, so that’s how most of today’s SUV-looking vehicles are constructed.
 It’s all upside, since few buyers need the added off-road ruggedness or towing ability that a truck-like architecture can provide.
 And for those who do, full-size SUVs like the Chevy Tahoe and Suburban, Ford Expedition and Toyota Sequoia are still based on full-size trucks.

 Most midsize SUVs start around $30,000 and top out well into the $40,000 range, with the average transaction price coming in around $37,000 at last check.
 Most offer a V6 engine — many exclusively — but the Durango also offers two V8s and the Explorer offers turbocharged options including an efficiency-focused turbocharged 4-cylinder and a power-focused turbo V6.
 All midsize SUVs are available with all-wheel drive.

 Midsize or Minivan?